Rodrigo61/Hide-Problems-Tags-Codeforces/README.md

-This is a very simple extension that allows you to Hide/Show problems' tags in an easier way (i.e. instead of changing your settings every time).
+This is a very simple extension for the codeforces website.
+It allows you to Hide/Show problems' tags in an easier way (i.e. instead of changing your settings every time).

 This extensions just add some buttons to Hide/show the tags, as shown in screenshots below.